dnsimple/dnsimple-support/content/articles/guide-setup-and-delegate-zones.md

 ## 3. How to delegate your domain to DNSimple

-If you have a zone with some records in your DNSimple account, you're ready to delegate your domains to DNSimple or another registrar.
+If you have a zone with records in your DNSimple account, you're ready to delegate your domains to DNSimple or another registrar.
 Let's look at how that works and what to do if you're transferring a domain from another registrar.
-Click any of the links to learn more.

 **Domains registered with DNSimple**